 Talk is cheap, but it’s a pretty good place to start.
 Highlighting a sustainability pledge on your ecommerce site will let shoppers know that you are at least aware of the importance of green ecommerce.
 This humanizes your brand and lets sellers know that you value the same things that they do.

 And don’t worry about filling the pledge with complicated legalese or environmental science terms.
-Companies like Mattel and Yankee Candle have clear, effective pledges that you can use for inspiration.
+Companies like Amazon, Patagonia, and Yankee Candle have clear, effective pledges that you can use for inspiration.
 Keep it simple, honest, and easily understood for any customer that comes across it.
 Just make sure you hit the points below.

 - Pledge to give preferential consideration to brands that focus on sustainability and environmentalism.